joshsoriano/bored-and-broke/documents/requirement specifications/requirement_specifications_document.md

 #### 5.4         Performance Requirements by CSC
-5.4.1    Login/Create Account Page Load Efficiency -- Upon entering URL of the web application, there should be no longer that a five second wait for the Login/Create Account Page to fully load.
+5.4.1    Login/Create Account Page Load Efficiency -- Upon entering URL of the web application, there shall be no longer that a five second wait for the Login/Create Account Page to fully load.
 &nbsp;&nbsp; 5.4.1.1  Subordinate Control Elements -- Create account button immediately directs the users to the Facebook login modal.
 &nbsp;&nbsp;&nbsp;&nbsp; 5.4.1.1.1  Settings Page Load Efficiency -- After submission of Facebook credentials, the settings page loads in less than five seconds.
 &nbsp;&nbsp; 5.4.1.2    Transitional Immediacy --  Login With Facebook button immediately directs users to the Facebook account creation in a new window/tab.